vk-twiconnect/twiconnect-client/readme.md

 ### Http-Verb

-* All requests will use POST verb to the uri from configuration/server response json
+* All requests will use POST verb to the uri from the configuration/server response json

 ### Current Configuration (Request #1)